PatrickhCahill/politicssite/README.md

 Frames should obey a color scheme while, most cards should be mild.

 ##### Outline of system to build it:
-- Would like to initialize a frame like this:
+- Would like to initialize an article like this:

 ```
 <Article colourscheme=colourscheme>